Willie Mack: National Wrestling Alliance (2018–2019)

 Mack begun to wrestle for the official reborn National Wrestling Alliance (NWA) promotion under Billy Corgan.
 He had returned to wrestling for Championship Wrestling From Hollywood, which the NWA has had a working relationship with since February 2018.
 Mack was named as the first challenger for the NWA Worlds Heavyweight Champion Cody Rhodes.
 Their match took place at the Ring of Honor (ROH) Death Before Dishonor XVI event on September 28, 2018, where he was defeated by Cody.
 At the NWA 70th Anniversary Show on October 21, 2018, Mack defeated Sam Shaw to win the vacant NWA National Heavyweight Championship.
 Both Mack and Shaw had won separate four-way elimination matches earlier in the card to qualify for the chance to win this title.
 At the 2019 Crockett Cup, Mack lost the title to Colt Cabana.

-Major League Wrestling (2022–present)
+Major League Wrestling (2022–2023)

 Mack begun to wrestle for Major League Wrestling (MLW).
-At MLW Fury Road 2023 Mack was defeated by Alex Kane.
+At MLW Fury Road 2023 Mack challenged Alex Kane for the MLW World Heavyweight Championship in a losing effort.

+All Elite Wrestling (2023–2025)

+Mack made his All Elite Wrestling (AEW) debut on the January 16, 2023 episode of Dark: Elevation, where he lost to Brian Cage.
+He participated in a 12-man tag team match at Revolution: Zero Hour on March 3, 2024 against the Bang Bang Scissor Gang, where his team was defeated.